cardano/nowp-data-qa-engineering-code-test/README.md

 The Data Governanace Manager has approached you, and asked you to prepare some requirements in BDD/Cucumber format for the following set of validation rules:

-A payroll file is comprised of the following fields:
+##### A payroll file is comprised of the following fields:

-First Name (String, maximum of 20 characters, required, only a-z) Last Name (String, maximum of 20 characters, required, only a-z, - and ' ') Date of Birth (Date, format DD/MM/YYYY, required, can't be in the future, member must be 16 but less than 92 years old) National insurance number (String, maximum of x characters, must start with x or y or z) Gross pay (Money, must be positive, required, can't be more than contribution amount) Contribution amount (Money, must be positive, required, can't be more more than gross pay)
+First Name (String, maximum of 20 characters, required, only a-z)

+Last Name (String, maximum of 20 characters, required, only a-z, - and ' ')

+Date of Birth (Date, format DD/MM/YYYY, required, can't be in the future, member must be 16 but less than 92 years old)

+National insurance number (String, maximum of x characters, must start with x or y or z)

+Gross pay (Money, must be positive, required, can't be more than contribution amount)

+Contribution amount (Money, must be positive, required, can't be more more than gross pay)

-Write a set of BDD scenarios/requirements for the above scenario.
+Write a set of BDD/Gherkin/Cucumber scenarios/requirements/tests for the above scenario.

 Please submit your answer as a set of .feature files, broken down/grouped as you see fit.